-Metallurgical test work - The key test in this programme included comprehensive brine phase chemistry, decomposition rates at various particle sizes of Khemisset ores, liberation analysis and magnetic separation testing.
+The key metallurgical tests included comprehensive brine phase chemistry, decomposition rates at various particle sizes of Khemisset ores, liberation analysis and magnetic separation testing.
 The results of these tests confirmed that the proposed process flow sheet from the Scoping Study would allow the upgrading of ore from Khemisset into saleable quality MOP.
-Test work also confirmed that the recovery rates of 82-86% assumed in the Scoping Study were achievable.